 The term Recruiting refers to the process by which a coaching staff contacts and eventually invites a prospective student-athlete to be part of an athletic college team.
 Recruiting is a process, and as such, it takes time.

-For international students, unfortunatelly this process usually doesn't start as early as their sophomore year (mainly because they don't get the information needed early enough) and therefore most international prospects don't have as many opportunities as americans do in finding the best fit.
+For international students, unfortunately this process usually doesn't start as early as their sophomore year (mainly because they don't get the information needed early enough) and therefore most international prospects don't have as many opportunities as Americans do in finding the best fit.

 Other related information (registration needed)

 Sportlinx360 clients only